Coffee Tasting Terms

 Terms Used in green Coffee bean Roasting

 First Crack This is a distinctly audible "popping" or cracking sound the beans make during the roasting process.
-It is generally accepted as the point where pyrolysis begins (around 465 degrees internal bean temperature) and due to chemical changes inside the coffee bean, they begin to emit their own heat, thus raising the temperature inside the roasting chamber.
+It is generally accepted as the point where pyrolysis begins (around 485 degrees internal bean temperature) and due to chemical changes inside the coffee bean, they begin to emit their own heat, thus raising the temperature inside the roasting chamber.
 This is the first point where your coffee is "coffee"—the very lightest roast profile—though it's probably not very good at this point.
-The first crack obviously occurs early in the roasting process.
+The first crack denotes the beginning of the final stage in the roasting process, known as the development stage.

 Coffee Bean Grades, Types of Green Coffee Beans and Other Terms